Roina-Shin/google-cloud-study/GCP-Study/Study-log/App-Engine.md

   - And refresh the **v2** page multiple times, and you see the versions change each time.

-  - If you are done with your test and send all the traffic to v3, then run this command:
+  - If you are done with your test and ready to send all the traffic to v3, then run this command:

   ```
   gcloud app services set-traffic --splits=v3=1